traefik/traefik/docs/content/middlewares/contenttype.md

     Therefore, given the default value of the `autoDetect` option (false), simply enabling this middleware for a router switches the router's behavior.

-    Enabling the Content-Type middleware will only remove any MIME type detected by the core of Traefik (the server part).
+    The scope of the Content-Type middleware is the MIME type detection done by the core of Traefik (the server part).
-    Therefore, it has no effect against further modifications (e.g.: in another middleware).
+    Therefore, it has no effect against any other `Content-Type` header modifications (e.g.: in another middleware).

 ## Configuration Examples